 And here’s how they look on a mobile device:

 The best meta descriptions are between 120-160 characters.
 It’s not a lot, but it forces you to really think about the most important aspects of your content, what makes it important and sets it apart?
 The more appealing you make your descriptions, the more people are likely to click.

-If you’re using a WordPress site, then Yoast SEO is the best tool to help you address SEO issues with your content.
+If you’re using a WordPress site, then All in One SEO is the best tool to help you address SEO issues with your content.
 It includes prompts to help you get titles and descriptions right, as well as look after other SEO issues.

 It’s important to include your target keywords in your content if you want to rank for those terms.
 You can:

 - Search the content for keywords close to your target keywords and replace them where it makes sense